Semester Programme Classical Acting

 The first week of term (5 - 9 October), involving inductions and getting-to-know-you sessions, workshops and voice classes, will be fully online.
 Over the remainder of the term, the majority of training will be in-person, with online elements making up just 20% of the course in total (although this may need to change if safeguarding actions are required due to COVID-19).

 As it currently seems unlikely that we will be able to visit the Royal Shakespeare Company in Stratford, we are looking into organising activities within London.
 The semester will also include exclusive weekly masterclasses with leading industry professionals and LAMDA alumni.

 Although you’ll be part of the LAMDA family for a short time, you will have the opportunities to fully immerse yourself in our bustling community.
 You’ll be welcomed to all LAMDA students’ union social events, get to explore London with new friends, and be invited to be part of our diverse and talented alumni group.

-All teaching takes place at our main campus in Barons Court, west London.
+All in-person teaching takes place at our main campus in Barons Court, west London.

 Our Academic Services team provides access to a full range of appropriate academic support, including study skills, support for learners with dyslexia or dyspraxia, and other physical equipment or software needed to support you.

 Academic Services also arrange access to any specialist help needed to support your physical or mental wellbeing, such as physiotherapy, vocal health or counselling.
 You’ll also have free online support with our digital health and wellbeing platform - Big White Wall.